Skip to content

 plane depiction

 7. Use the napari-threedee render plane manipulator to move the rendering plane and explore the image.
 Open the render plane manipulator from the plugin menu: Plugins -> napari-threedee -> render plane manipulator.
 Click the "activate" button the start the manipulator.
 Then use it to rotate the rendering plane to find a plane of interest.
+Note: you can double-click with the mouse to re-position the manipulator on the plane.

 plane manipulator